[AD press tickets]

-Earlier this year, we were lucky enough to be chosen as blogger ambassadors for the National Sea Life Centre in Birmingham.
+Earlier this year, we were chosen as blogger ambassadors for the National Sea Life Centre in Birmingham.
 Following that, we were invited to attend on Saturday to experience the Mister Maker event and be among the first people to watch their new film, Octonauts: Amazon Adventure 4D.

 As always, the girls were so excited to be going to the Sea Life Centre.
 Libby was particularly excited because Mr Maker and the Octonauts are two of her favourite television programmes.
 Lia isn’t quite old enough to be as engrossed in television as Libby, but she is always delighted to go and see the penguins, fish and other fabulous sea creatures.

 When we arrived at the Sea Life Centre, we were given a little bag for each of the girls, so we could collect treasure on our way around.
 The treasure was craft goodies that they could take home to make their very own Mister Maker crab.
 They loved collecting everything, with Libby making sure that Lia had all the bits she needed as well.
 We haven’t made our crabs yet, but will be doing so this weekend.